 The Character In Bram St0ker’s Book

-As compelling as Bram Stoker’s description of Transylvania and of the bloody prince was, it is pretty far from the truth.
+As compelling as Bram Stoker’s description of Transylvania and the Bloody Prince was, it is pretty far from the truth.

-For starters, Stoker never even travelled to the area.
-All of his descriptions were based on the travel notes of one person, notes he found in the library.
-Imagine basing your whole understanding of a place on the opinions of just one person.
+For starters, Stoker never even traveled to the area.
+His descriptions were based on one person’s travel notes, which he found in the library.
+Imagine establishing your full understanding of a place on just one person’s opinions.
 Would you go to a restaurant that has only one review on Tripadvisor?
 We think not!

-As far as the thirst for blood and blood drinking from the necks of victims, here Stoker combined the stories about Vlad the Impaler with stories about a Hungarian noblewoman, said to have liked to bathe in virgin’s blood to maintain her youth.
+Regarding the thirst for blood and blood-drinking from the necks of victims, here Stoker combined the stories about Vlad the Impaler with stories about a Hungarian noblewoman, said to have liked to bathe in virgin blood to maintain her youth.

 Transylvania & Dracula Tourism

-Many people travel from all over the world only to discover that things were not as they believed they were.
-They come to Transylvania expecting a gloomy place, wanting to see the birthplace of Vlad and Dracula’s castle.
+Many people travel worldwide only to discover that things are not as they believed they were.
+They come to Transylvania expecting a gloomy place, wanting to see Vlad and Dracula’s castle’s birthplace.

-In reality, Transylvania is a very green and lively place, the location of Vlad’s birthplace is not known, so don’t buy into those tours, and Bran castle is, in fact, a military location which has, in time, changed owners several times.
+In reality, Transylvania is a very green and lively place; Vlad’s birthplace’s location is unknown, so don’t buy into those tours, and Bran castle is, in fact, a military location which has, in time, changed owners several times.
 It actually became one of Queen Mary’s favorite castles.